Uses

 One nutrient saluyot is abundant in is magnesium.
 Magnesium can help relax the bronchial muscles, making saluyot ideal for asthmatic patients.
 It is also a good source of calcium, which makes the teeth stronger.

-Iron is also found in saluyot, which is why it is used to treat fatigue and restless leg syndrome.
+Saluyot also has iron, which is why it is useful in the treatment of fatigue and restless leg syndrome.
 Vitamin K found in saluyot, on the other hand, helps with bleeding in the liver, poor nutrient absorption, and damage due to long-term use of antibiotics or aspirin.

 The high fiber content of saluyot aids in digestion, helps regulate blood sugar, and helps keep your appetite in check.
 Fiber has little calories and makes you feel full for longer, making it beneficial for weight loss.

-Saluyot is often used locally as an ingredient for viands.
-Although considered a common vegetable and ingredient, talk to a healthcare professional if you are considering saluyot to be used as medication or if you have preexisting health conditions.
+Saluyot is a local ingredient for many viands.
+Although it is a common vegetable and ingredient, talk to a healthcare professional if you are considering using saluyot as medication or if you have preexisting health conditions.

-Saluyot is considered generally safe for human consumption.
-It is commonly used for cooking soups and stews in the Philippines.
+Saluyot is generally safe for human consumption.
+Many people in the Philippines use it for cooking soups and stews.

-This is also considered generally safe for pregnant and breastfeeding women.
-But it’s still best to consult your doctor before using saluyot or any other type of herbal medicine.
+This herb is also generally safe for pregnant and breastfeeding women.
+Still, it’s always best to consult your doctor before using saluyot or any other type of herbal medicine.

 Always ask your doctor for advice if you are considering adding saluyot to your list of herbal medicines to treat different ailments.